Skip to content

 Analyzing Airline Logos

 We are going to cover some popular airline companies with their logos.
-Think about a brand and close your eyes, if you see the logo of that brand than it means a success for that company and advertisers, designers/creators.
-And think about what emotions and feelings that the logo awakens on you?
+Think about a brand and close your eyes, if you see the logo of that brand, then it means a success for that company and advertisers/designers/creators.
+And think about what emotions and feelings that the logo awakens in you.

-Firstly, let’s start with a brief information about what is a logo? and What are the principles of a logo?
+First, let’s start with brief information about what a logo is.
+What are the principles of a logo?

 What is a logo?

 A logo is a symbol made up of text and/or images that identifies a business.
-A good logo shows or evokes what a company does and what are the brand values.
+A good logo shows or evokes what a company does and what the brand values are.

 Logo design is all about creating the perfect visual brand mark for a company.
 Depending on the type, a logo usually consists of a symbol or brand mark and a logotype, along with a tagline.

-The underlined word type is the key.
-Type of the company is the start point of design process.
+The word type is the key.
+The type of the company is the starting point of the design process.
 Let’s think about airline companies.
 What are the main objectives and aims of these companies?
 Quality?
 Speed?
 Safety?
 Origins?…

 Now let’s have a look to the principles of making a logo.